snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md

 In the below guide we will walk you through the data transformation process step-by-step in order for you to see how the source data changes downstream.
 This will give you and your team a transparent and easy-to-understand way to see how this package will lead you to valuable insights.

+We also provide the **[Attribution Data App](/docs/data-apps/attribution-modeling/index.md)** specifically to help your analysis by visualizing the output in the form of interactive dashboards as well as letting you capture datasets for comparison.
+It works in tandem with the package and will auto-update daily in case your package has been processed since then.

 ## Sources you are going to need

 ### 1. Conversion source